arviz-devs/arviz/README.md

-# mcmcplotlib
+# ArviZ
-Python package for exploratory analysis of Bayesian models.
+ArviZ (pronounced "AR-_vees_") is a Python package for exploratory analysis of Bayesian models.
 Functions for posterior analysis, model checking, comparison and diagnostics.

 ## Installation